 Choosing a remodeling contractor in Maryland or DC is the most important decision you’ll make when planning your project.
-Here are some guidelines for selecting a reputable DC or Maryland home remodeling company.
+Here are some guidelines on how to find a contractor for your home renovations.

 1.Review the contractor’s license status.
 In Maryland, a home improvement contractor must be licensed and in good standing with the Maryland Home Improvement Commission, and with the DC Home Improvement Commission in the District of Columbia.
 It is always a good idea to review a company’s license status and past history.
 Avoid hiring a contractor with marks against their license.
 To check out Maryland home remodeling contractors go to http://www.dllr.state.md.us/pq/ and for D.C. home remodeling contractors go to http://www.contractors-license.org/dc/DistofColumbia.html.
 We are happy to invite you to check out our flawless record and our high regard within our community.

 2. Member of the Better Business Bureau?
 Ask if the contractor is a member of the Better Business Bureau.
 Review the company’s performance and how any issues were resolved at http://dc-easternpa.bbb.org/.
 If there is a history of complaints, this will indicate how the company conducts business.